Fort Lauderdale Parasailing Accident Lawyer

 Defendants in this case included the parasailing company (Aquatic Adventures), Treasure Island Resort Rentals, and the towrope manufacturer, among others.
 The landmark lawsuit resulted in successful settlements for both girls, as well as pushes for improvements in parasailing safety standards in Florida.
 Proper care and due diligence by the companies involved could have prevented Fairchild’s injuries.
 Instead, she will live the rest of her life with chronic pain and effects of a traumatic brain injury.

 Parasailing remains an unregulated activity in Fort Lauderdale.
 It therefore poses a high risk of serious accidents and injuries.
 The 2013 case is by no means an isolated incident.
 Regrettably, the incident did not result in as many changes to parasail safety as are still necessary.
-If you recently suffered injuries or a loved one died in a South Florida parasailing accident, our attorneys have extensive experience handling these types of complicated cases.
+If you recently suffered injuries or a loved one died in a South Florida parasailing accident, our Fort Lauderdale personal injury attorneys have extensive experience handling these types of complicated cases.
 Call the Law Offices of Chalik & Chalik for a free consultation today.